Evaluation of Audio Compression Codecs: Discussion

 The notable discrepancy between basic PEAQ ODG scores and advanced PEAQ ODG scores observed for encoded audio with MP3 and AAC (\cf\ \cref{tbl:evaluation:odg+avgs}) warrants further discussion.
 While basic PEAQ yields an average ODG score of approximately -3.7 for both codecs, suggesting very annoying impairment, advanced PEAQ in contrast produces scores near 0, suggesting imperceptible impairment.
 This gap can be attributed to the difference in perceptual modeling depth between the two models.
 Basic PEAQ's MOVs, which rely primarily on noise-to-mask ratio and loudness-based metrics \autocite{Thiede:PEAQITUSOMPAQ:2000}, can be rather rigid when evaluating audio artifacts above basic PEAQ's masking threshold, even if not be perceptible for a human listener.
 Advanced PEAQ, by contrast, incorporates MOVs capturing modulation masking, harmonic coherence, and asymmetric distortion weighting \autocite{Thiede:PEAQITUSOMPAQ:2000}, which together better account for the structured, partially-masked nature of audio encoding artifacts.

 The above findings suggests that basic PEAQ's ODG score should be interpreted with caution when evaluating modern perceptual codecs.
 The magnitude of the gap between basic ODG scores to advanced ODG scores in itself may serve as an indicator of how well a codec's artifact profile aligns with a given perceptual model's assumptions.
 Our finding of a gap between basic PEAQ ODG scores and advanced PEAQ ODG scores also agrees with work by \textcite{Delgado:CWSUP:2020}, which motivated conducting additional evaluation with the 2f model and basic PEAQ's \TNMR MOV.
 Together these four metrics allow a comprehensive and objective comparison of an audio codec's perceptual quality characteristics.

-While most of our assessment was conducted via a system of codec performance measurements, visualizations, and PEAQ tests, we have to address the importance of listening tests.
-PEAQ were built under \textcite{ITU:BS.1387-2:2023} to predict how an average human perceive audio quality \autocite{ITU:BS.1387-2:2023}.
-Trained listeners, under \textcite{ITU:BS.1534-3:2015} on conducting MUSHRA tests, need to meet certain requirements to be qualified as {\em assessors} \autocite{ITU:BS.1534-3:2015}.
-Thus, they can provide important and practical feedback about how humans perceive aural quality, which validate the result of the objective evaluation models and, hence, validate and improve our study and approach.
+While most of our assessment was conducted via a system of audio codec performance measurements, visualizations, and various PEAQ-related tests, we have to address the importance of subjective listening tests.
+PEAQ variants were built under \textcite{ITU:BS.1387-2:2023} to predict how an average human listener perceives audio quality \autocite{ITU:BS.1387-2:2023}.
+Trained listeners, under \textcite{ITU:BS.1534-3:2015} conducting MUSHRA tests, are obligated to meet certain (minimum) requirements to qualify as {\em assessors} \autocite{ITU:BS.1534-3:2015}.
+Thus, trained listeners may be able to provide additional feedback about how humans perceive aural quality, which would be useful to validate the results of the objective evaluation models and, hence, validate and improve our study and approach.